 Members should note that a "restriction" is specifically labeled as such in the membership agreement, and NASD Regulation issues a decision that states the rationale for the restriction.

 A restriction is distinct from other limitations that a member may set forth in its business plan that may be recited as part of the "Business Activities" section of a membership agreement.

-For example, an applicant may indicate in its business plan that it intends to have 10 to 20 registered representatives and make markets in no more than 10 stocks.
-If the NASD approves the application, these self-imposed limitations, which have been considered as part of the application, may be included in the "Business Activities" section of the membership agreement.
+For example, an applicant may include in its business plan that it intends to have 10-20 registered representatives and make markets in no more than 10 stocks.
+If the NASD approves the application, these self-imposed limitations, which have been considered as part of the application, may be included in the "Business

+Activities" section of the membership agreement.
 These types of limitations are not considered "restrictions" under the Rules because they are not imposed by NASD Regulation, and therefore NASD Regulation does not have to include a rationale for them in the decision in the application.
-Under the proposed Rules, a member that has such limitations in its membership agreement may expand beyond those limitations without prior review and approval by NASD Regulation to the extent permitted in the safe harbor in IM-1011-1.
+Under the proposed Rules, a member that has such limitations in its membership agreement may expand beyond those limitations to the extent permitted in the safe harbor in IM-1011-1.